 The Chevrolet was parked in front of the station plaza.
-The car had not been carefully parked and the taxi drivers had to thread their way around the immense hunk of Detroit steel to get to the loading zones.
+The taxi drivers had to thread their way around the immense hunk of Detroit steel to get to the loading zones.

-The American was standing like a sentry by his automobile, oblivious to inconvenience he was inflicting.
-With his cropped, light brown hair, white shirt and green slacks, he and his car looked like some kind of post-modern sculpture.
-Both were obviously out of their element.
+The driver stood like a sentry by his automobile, oblivious to inconvenience he was inflicting.
+With his blue eyes, cropped brown hair and camos, he and his car looked like some kind of postmodern sculpture, almost comically out of their element.

 "I guess you ride those things a lot," he said.